ninabarzh/broomstick/content/posts/Defendable-Internet.md

 Now the Internet isn’t just carrying cat pictures and unsolicited email about Bitcoin investments.
 It’s the beating heart of banks, hospitals, water treatment plants, nuclear facilities, airports, toaster ovens, vibrators, and democracy itself.
 And it’s still riddled with holes large enough to drive a botnet through.

 Adversaries seem to be having a field day.
 Why?
 Because they enjoy the unfair advantage of focus.
-They don’t need to get sign-off from Legal, pass ISO audits, or attend quarterly stakeholder alignment meetings about whether a risk register should be colour-coded.
+They don’t need to get sign-off from Legal, pass ISO audits, or attend quarterly stakeholder meetings about whether a risk register should be colour-coded.
 No. Attackers just attack.

 Meanwhile, defenders are trying to hold the line with one hand while filling out compliance forms with the other and attending a workshop on “Building Synergies Between Cybersecurity and Cross-Sector Regulation”.